tower/tower/ROADMAP.md

 - hierarchical models (nested sets)
 - ~~state machine (see [https://github.com/pluginaweek/stateMachine](https://github.com/pluginaweek/stateMachine))~~ Ember.js has this built in!
 - need to think about having a separate library like https://github.com/flamejs/flame.js that handles common components.
 Definitely tower should work without this, but these components may be useful.
+- fork node.js process to speed up app booting (can't do this, looked into)

 ## Random Issues